TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 The next step in the process is to download [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/).
-Node.js is required to run the installation code, and NPM is required to install the dependencies of the Misinformation Game.
+Node.js is required to run the installation code, and NPM is required to install the dependencies of The Misinformation Game.
 These tools can both be installed at once using the Node.js installer.

 **Step 1:** Download the Node.js installer from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 Select the platform-specific installer you require by clicking the **Windows Installer** or the